-If you or a loved one have sustained Essure birth control injuries after implantation, our Essure injury lawyers are here to help!
-We are are offering FREE legal consultations with our experienced Essure lawsuit lawyers to those who may have suffered both medically and financially due to the Essure permanent birth control device.
+If you or a loved one have sustained Essure Birth Control Injuries after implantation, our Essure injury lawyers are here to help!
+We are offering FREE legal consultations with our experienced Essure lawsuit lawyers to those who may have suffered both medically and financially due to the Essure permanent birth control device.

 We promise to work hard for you as you bring forth your Essure injury claim against Bayer, protecting your confidentiality and defending your rights along the way.
 We can handle all aspects of your claim from start to finish, as well as answer any questions to help determine if you are eligible to pursue financial compensation.

 The Essure Injury story is one of flawed testing and deceptive marketing tactics, leaving thousands of women to suffer horrific pain and injury.
 If you are one of those women, the Essure Injury Lawyers at Taylor Martino Rowan would like to hear from you.